Accreditation Policies

 Students taking the JD Flex Academic Support Classes do not have the option to request a leave of absence.
 Permanent withdrawal will result through a failure to register for classes or through a student's withdrawal from classes.
 Students wishing to return after a permanent withdrawal must seek re-admission through the Admissions Office.

-A student in the MLS program may request a leave of absence for up six (6), 7-week semesters.
+A student in the MLS program may request a leave of absence for up six (6), 8-week terms.
 To obtain a leave of absence, the student must request a leave via the TLS Portal prior to withdrawal.
 In calculating the duration of a leave of absence, the first semester of a leave of absence is the semester in which the leave of absence is requested, even if the student attended classes for part of that semester.
 Students in the MLS program cannot obtain a leave of absence after the sixth week of the semester in which leave is requested.

 A Permanent Withdrawal